sadikovi/octohaven/README.md

 cannot monitor job and see progress yet.

 ## Install
-Super simple installation and no dependencies, except Python 2.7.x, and Redis.
+Super simple install and no dependencies, except Python 2.7.x, and Redis.
 Uses Docker to install Redis, but can use your own installation, see [Configuration](#configuration)

 ## Run
 Download repository and run scripts from `sbin` directory.
 To run service execute `start.sh` script, to stop service - `stop.sh`.
+Application will be available on `localhost:33900` or whatever port you will have specified in `config.sh`.

 ```shell
 # start service, this will load configuration from config.sh
 $ sbin/start.sh